zeiss-digital-innovation/Saxonia-Campus-Angular/readme.md

 ## Prepare your local dev environment

-1. Copy your SSL certificate and key for your environment to the ssl directory.
-Name them `server.crt` and `server.key` respectively, replacing the prefix with the hostname of your environment.
+1. Copy your SSL certificate and key for your environment to the `/ssl` directory.
+Name them `server.crt` and `server.key` respectively.
 2. Make a copy of `environments/environment.ts`, name it `environments/environment.<your_env>.ts` and adjust the properties to your local environment.
 3. Open `.angular-cli.json` and add an environment entry mapping <your_env> to your environements.<your_env>.ts file.